 ¶1.
 And the army of Ephraim was summoned, and it crossed over to Zaphon, and they said to Jephthah, “Why did you cross over to fight against the sons of Ammon without calling us to come with you?
 We will burn down your house with fire on top of you!”

-3.And I saw that you would provide no deliverance, I took my life into my own hand and crossed over to the sons of Ammon, and Jehovah gave them into my hand.
+3.And when I saw that you would provide no deliverance, I took my life into my own hand and crossed over to the sons of Ammon, and Jehovah gave them into my hand.
 So, why have you come up to me this day to fight against me?”

 7. And Jephthah judged Israel six years.
 And Jephthah the Gileadite died, and he was buried in one of the cities of Gilead.

 ¶8.
 And after him, Ibzan of Bethlehem judged Israel.

 10. And Ibzan died, and he was buried in Bethlehem.

-12. And Elon the Zebulunite died, and he was buried in Aijalon in the territory of Zebulun
+12. And Elon the Zebulunite died, and he was buried in Aijalon in the territory of Zebulun.

 ¶13.
-And after him, Abdon ben Hillel the Pirathonite judged Israel.
+And after him, Abdon ben-Hillel the Pirathonite judged Israel.

 14. And he had forty sons and thirty grandsons who rode on seventy donkeys.
 And he judged Israel eight years.

-15. And Abdon ben Hillel the Pirathonite died, and he was buried in Pirathon in the territory of Ephraim, in the hill country of the Amalekites.
+15. And Abdon ben-Hillel the Pirathonite died, and he was buried in Pirathon in the territory of Ephraim, in the hill country of the Amalekites.

-Lord appeared to the woman and said to her, “Behold now, you are barren and do not bear.
-But you have conceived[?] and will bear a son.
+Lord appeared to the woman and said to her, “Behold now, you are barren and cannot bear, but you have conceived and will bear a son.

 6. And the woman went and told her husband, saying, “A man of God came to me, and his appearance was like the appearance of an angel of God, very fearsome, but I did not ask him where he was from, and he did not tell me his name.

-7.And he said to me, ‘Behold, you have conceived[?] and will bear a son.
-So, do not drink wine or strong drink now, nor eat anything unclean, because the young man will be a nazarite of God from the womb to the day of his death.”
+7.And he said to me, ‘Behold, you have conceived and will bear a son.
+So, for the time being, do not drink wine or strong drink, nor eat anything unclean, because the young man will be a Nazirite to God from the womb to the day of his death.”

 ¶8.
-And Manoah made entreaty to Jehovah, and he said, “[?]
-O my Lord, let the man of God you sent come again, I pray, to us and show us how we are to deal with the child that will be born.”
+And Manoah made entreaty to Jehovah, and he said, “O my Lord, let the man of God you sent come again to us, I pray, and show us how we are to deal with the child that will be born.”